shenxianpeng/blog/source/about/index.md

 DevOps/BUILD/DEV - Jun 2018 - Present

-* From QA to Dev, leading the automated build, release, and infrastructure construction of products.
-Familiar with SDLC, testing, R&D, build/release process, CI/CD tools/integration; proficient in continuous integration.
+* As a DevOps engineer at Rocket Software MultiValue, I'm responsible for DevOps planning for products and establishing DevOps pipelines.

 QA/AUTOMATION - Otc 2009 - May 2018

-* Engaged in software testing in Neusoft, JD Mall, Rocket Software, and was responsible for product function testing, automation testing, and performance testing test design, implementation, and integration.
+* Engaged in software testing in Neusoft, JD Mall, Rocket Software, and was responsible for product function testing, automation testing.
+Lead team to carry out automation testing from scratch to improve the efficiency of regression testing.

 Feel free to connect me at Github [1] and Linkedin [2], leave your thoughts in this blog, or writing an email [3].